kellyyfoo/openshift-workshop-was/labs/Openshift/RuntimeModernization/README.md

     return HealthCheckResponse.named("Liveness").up().build();
     ```

-#### Adding metrics to application (for reading only)
+### Adding metrics to application (for reading only)

-MicroProfile Metrics is used to gather metrics about the time it takes to add an item to cart, retrieve customer information and to count the number of time these operations are performed.
+MicroProfile Metrics is used to gather metrics about the time it takes to add an item to cart, retrieve customer information, and count the number of times these operations are performed.

   ```java
   @GET